 Voice user interface: why you should offer it

 The rapid spread of the voice interface in digital systems for individual use poses a huge number of complex questions and problems for web designers.
-It is obvious that in the near future, voice interaction will become a real alternative to traditional visual interfaces, and in some ways even replace them completely.
+It is obvious that shortly, voice interaction will become a real alternative to traditional visual interfaces, and in some ways even replace them completely.

 Digital transformation will soon be in almost every aspect of our lives.
 As soon as consumers start talking with products, manufacturers will have to learn to meet user expectations by designing all the intricacies of voice interaction in advance.
-That is, to do all that they are doing now in relation to the visual interface.
+That is, to do all that they are doing now concerning the visual interface.

 What are voice technologies and interfaces

+But what is a voice interface and how can it be beneficial?
 The voice interface is a software product that, using a voice or speech platform, allows the user and the computer to interact, starting automated processes.
 The task of such interfaces is to recognize and generate a person’s voice.
+By using a voice user interface you can interact with a device of your choice through voice commands.
+Voice interface technology makes it possible for users to keep their eye off the screen but still be able to manage their needs by using voice commands.

 Voice interfaces are convenient when entering text is difficult or inconvenient.
-For example, while driving a car, the user can speak his request, dictate the desired address, check traffic jams in the navigator application.
+One of the good voice user interface examples is while driving a car, the user can speak his request, dictate the desired address, check traffic jams in the navigator application.
 Or if the user performs too many tasks and cannot concentrate on one.

 There are three important characteristics that voice interfaces should have: